Birštonas: History

 Birštonas was mentioned for the first time in the fourteenth century as a "homestead at salty water."
 It was mentioned in chronicles of the Teutonic Knights in 1382 and described as "a farmstead at the salty water".
 Many Grand Dukes of Lithuania, Lithuanian nobles, and other noblemen vacationed in Birštonas during 14th and 16th centuries to hunt.
 The resort was founded in 1846.
 Many people from Russian, Polish, and Lithuanian cities visited sanitoriums for the area's mineral water and to receive curative mud applications, including Lithuanian writer Balys Sruoga, who was ill after the Stutthof concentration camp, beatified Teofilius Matulionis, after his imprisonment in Soviet camps and prisons for 16 years.

 Environment

-Birštonas is surrounded by pine forests and the Nemunas River, which is very good for the ill.
-Some hills offer nice views of the Nemunas River.
-There are also shops, police department, library, theatre, clinic, pharmacy, book store, schools, museums, cafes, restaurants and the City Hall.
-There are many apartments and rare houses.
+Birštonas is surrounded by pine forests and the Nemunas River.
 Birštonas serves as a center of the Nemunas Loops Regional Park.

 Transportation

 Birštonas is accessed by national status roads from Kaunas, Vilnius, and Marijampolė.
 It is served by Kaunas International Airport, the second largest airport in Lithuania, located in Karmėlava site.